Dear friends & neighbors,

 You can find out more about these measures on my webpage, along with resources on how to obtain food, critical services, and updates on the evolving outbreak and our response.

-I cannot stress enough the need to abide by the social distancing guidelines recommended by public health experts.
+I cannot stress enough the need to abide by the physical distancing guidelines recommended by public health experts.
 It is important to maintain at least 6 feet distance from others, restrict your interactions to those that are in your household, and stay home for 14 days if you or anyone else in your household is sick.

 This outbreak will continue to spread, cause fatalities and wreak further havoc on our economy if we don’t take these measures seriously, and I know you will.